jayshozie/ceng240/notes4newbies/W07-functions-part-1.md

 ## Functions in Python

+Don't forget that syntax always matters, and it's really important.
+Python interpreter won't understand what you mean if you don't follow the language's rules.
+In Python, more than other languages anyway, indentation is extremely important.
+You probably realized that when we were studying conditionals.
+You need to be extremely careful with your indentations, because Python's interpreter trusts you completely with them.

 > [!IMPORTANT]
-> Don't forget that syntax always matters, and it's really important.
-Python
-> interpreter won't understand what you mean if you don't follow the language's
-> rules.

-> [!IMPORTANT]
-> Syntax of Functions in Python
+> ### Syntax of Functions in Python
 > ```python
 > def <name_of_your_function>(*arguments, **keyword_arguments):
 >     # your code
 > ```

+### Nested Functions

+I hate to talk about these, because they mostly use these to confuse you in exams, and they're not even used that often, because they, most of the time, only confuse people.